warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/kv-storage.md

 ### Constraints
 :::caution
 Currently - when using KV storage - no interactions with foreign contracts are allowed.
 Such support will be added in the future PRs.
-The bindings for the Rust are not yet implemented - will be added in https://github.com/warp-contracts/warp/issues/330
 :::

 ### Implementation details